 A password request page, shown in Figure 6-2 will pop up.
-(Windows XP users will see a Connect to 192.168.1.1 window, shown in Figure 6-3).
+(Windows XP users will see a similar screen.)
 Leave the User Name field blank, and enter admin (the default password) in the Password field.
 Then click the OK button.

-Note: For added security, you should always change the password through the Password screen of the web-based utility.
+Note: For added security, you should always change the password through the Security screen of the web-based utility.

-To apply any of the settings you change on a page, click the Apply button.
-To cancel any changes you've entered on any page, click the Cancel button.
+To save your changes on any page, click the Apply button.
+To cancel any unsaved changes on any page, click the Cancel button.
 To get additional information about any screen's features, click the Help button.